oxdc/obsidian-vertical-tabs-docs/content/User Guide/quick start.md

 ## Configure Vertical Tabs

 Now it’s time to check the core features and customize Vertical Tabs for your needs.
 Please click the **Options** button.
-This will open the [[Settings]] page of Vertical Tabs.
+This will open the [[settings]] page of Vertical Tabs.
 ![[options.png|600]]
 ### Feature: “Show active tabs only”